Frequently Asked Questions About the GRE® revised General Test

 - Where can I get additional information about the GRE revised General Test?

-You can learn more about the GRE revised General Test by exploring the various sections of this website, especially the About the GRE revised General Test section, where you will learn about the new test-taker friendly design, new question types and more.
+You can learn more about the GRE revised General Test by exploring the various sections of this website, especially the About the GRE revised General Test section, where you will learn about the test-taker friendly design, question types and more.

 You can sign up for free alerts and reminders about registration, test preparation and more at the TakeTheGRE.com website.